-International TravelUS Department and State and Federal Bureau of Investigation (FBI) travel guidance Traveling with UMBC owned equipment and personal items Sanctioned Countries
+International TravelUS Department of State and Federal Bureau of Investigation (FBI) travel guidance Traveling with UMBC owned equipment and personal items Sanctioned Countries

 When planning a trip abroad, travelers should be familiar with export controls and embargoes.
 Export control regulations may come into play when: